nditech/NDIplatforms/docs/USAGE.md

 NDI PLATFORMS
 =============

-This document describes building platforms using the NDIplatforms stub makefiles.
+This document describes building platforms using the NDIplatforms stub Drush makefiles.
 To understand how these makefiles are maintained, please see docs/MAINTENANCE.md.